 - What happens when winter arrives?

-Learn more about growing a successful flower garden when you have zero in-ground planting area, and transform a space for a couple of potted plants into your urban paradise.
+Learn more about growing a successful flower garden when you have no in-ground planting space and how to transform a few potted plants into your urban paradise.

 Flowers for Balcony Gardens

 Flowers that thrive in alpine or rock gardens are also ideal candidates for balcony gardens.
 Like alpine environments, balconies are exposed to unbuffered winds, and the succulent leaves and low profile of these flowers protect them from desiccation and breakage.
-Alpine flowers also get by on less water, making them low maintenance and less likely to drip on neighbors below.
+Alpine flowers also require less water, making them low maintenance and less likely to drip on neighbors below.
 Include Armeria sea pink for a cushion of bright pink flowers in late spring.
-Delosperma hardy ice plant produces daisy-like flowers over a long period.
-Dianthus flowers will cheer you with a spicy fragrance.
-The penstemon may attract passing bees and butterflies.
+Delosperma, the hardy ice plant, produces daisy-like flowers over a long period.
+Dianthus flowers will cheer you up with a spicy fragrance.
+Penstemon can attract passing bees and butterflies.

-If you aren’t ready for the commitment of perennials, choose drought-tolerant annuals that don’t need fussing to thrive.
-Vinca flowers are self-cleaning; no need to deadhead.
-A Million bells are petunia look-alikes but won’t look like something the cat dragged in after a rainstorm.
+If you aren’t ready for the commitment of perennial plants, choose drought-tolerant annuals that don’t need fussing to thrive.
+Vinca are self-cleaning plants; there is no need to deadhead them.
+Million bells look like miniature petunias and hold up well after a rainstorm.

-Before you choose containers for your balcony garden, you should determine if you need permission to start your garden, learn about balcony garden regulations, and, if the plan is ambitious, consider a consult with a structural engineer for safety.
+Before you choose containers for your balcony garden, determine if you need permission to start your garden, learn about balcony garden regulations, and, if the plan is ambitious, consider a consultation with a structural engineer for safety.

 Balcony Garden Design

 The trick of balcony garden design is to create enough diversity to be interesting without looking cluttered or chaotic.
 Choose one or two colors and keep all of your flowers in that color family.
-You can go for a hot color scheme of red and yellow, a cool scheme of purple and white, or contrasting colors like blue and orange.
+You can choose a hot color scheme of red and yellow, a cool scheme of purple, blue, and white, or contrasting colors such as blue and orange.

 Include hanging baskets for vertical accents.
-A bracket that hangs from a wall is a safer way to hang baskets than a freestanding metal tree, which may topple in high winds.
-In this small space, bypass the cheap plastic hanging baskets and plain brackets and invest instead in ornate pieces that compliment the architecture of your building.
+A bracket that hangs from a wall is a safer way to hang baskets than a freestanding metal tree, which can topple in high winds.
+In your small space, bypass the inexpensive plastic hanging baskets and plain brackets and instead invest in ornate pieces that compliment the architecture of your building.

+Consider installing a small trellis or tuteur to support a flowering vine.
 Thunbergia and firecracker vines will stay in bounds.
-If you get permission to attach a trellis to a wall, set it at least one inch away from the wall to discourage rot and mildew problems.
+If you get permission to attach a trellis to a wall, install it at least one inch away from the wall to discourage rot and mildew problems.

 Care for Balcony Garden Plants

 Watering is usually the number one challenge for balcony gardeners.
 The possibility of unexpected muddy showers won’t thrill your neighbor beneath you.
-A drip irrigation system is the best way to give potted plants only what they need, without much more than some condensation beneath the container.
-You will need a gravity fed irrigation system with a reservoir of at least five gallons.
-Other balcony watering ideas include using capillary mats or drip caps that attach to your recycled 2-liter plastic bottles.
+A drip irrigation system is the best way to give potted plants the amount of water they need without much more than some condensation beneath the container.
+You will need a gravity-fed irrigation system with a reservoir of at least five gallons.
+Other balcony-watering ideas include using capillary mats or drip caps that attach to recycled two-liter plastic bottles.

-When winter arrives, balcony gardeners must make a decision about how or whether to save plants.
-For the gardener with annuals, it’s fun to start with fresh specimens each year.
-If some of the flowers are expensive exotics, you may be able to overwinter them in a sunny window.
-Hardy perennials may survive the winter in their containers; large containers with excellent drainage are the key to success here.
+When winter arrives, balcony gardeners must decide how or whether to save plants.
+For gardeners who chose to use annuals, it’s fun to start with fresh specimens each year.
+If some of the flowers are expensive exotics, you might be able to overwinter them in a sunny window.
+Hardy perennials might survive the winter in their containers; large containers with excellent drainage are the key to success here.
 Finally, you can take cuttings or divisions of large perennials to overwinter indoors.
 This challenge is part of the fun of balcony gardening.